Astros vs. Padres Player Props Betting Odds

 Bregman Stats

-- Bregman has picked up at least one hit in six games in a row.
-In his last 10 games he is hitting .395 with three doubles, a home run, two walks and five RBI.
+- Bregman has picked up a hit in seven games in a row.
+In his last 10 outings he is hitting .395 with four doubles, a home run, two walks and five RBI.

 Bregman Recent Games